On 1 August 2019, the road rules were amended in the Northern Territory. To find out more, go to the 2019 NT road rule changes campaign page.

 Cycling is a popular activity with 26% of Territorians cycling in a typical week.
 Cyclists are vulnerable road users as they have little protection while on the road and are more at risk of dying or being injured if involved in a crash.

-On average one cyclist dies and 17 are seriously injured each year on Territory roads.
+On average 18 cyclists are seriously injured each year on Territory roads and between 2017 - 2016, 4 cyclists have died.

 Bicycles are classified as vehicles and therefore need to obey the road rules.
 Cyclists have the same rights and responsibilities as all other drivers on the road.